aleen42/PersonalWiki/Programming/JavaScript/jsonp/jsonp.md

 ### Security

 Due to corss-domain, including script tags from servers allows the remote server to inject any content into a website.
 If the remote servers have vulnerabilities(弱點) that allow JavaScript injection, the page served from the original server is exposed to an increased risk.
+That's **CSRF/XSRF** attack.